Anki vs Quizlet: Best Flashcard App for Studying [2026]

 That last row is a hint.
 Anki has no Trustpilot presence because it has nothing to complain about.
 You pay once or you don’t pay at all.
 More on that in the pricing section.

-Anki runs FSRS 6, a machine-learning spaced repetition scheduler trained on 700 million reviews from 20,000 users.
+Anki runs FSRS-7, a machine-learning spaced repetition scheduler released in May 2026.
+It was the first SRS algorithm to schedule with fractional interval lengths rather than whole-day blocks.
+The open SRS benchmark evaluates predictions across 9,999 user collections and 349.9 million reviews.
 Quizlet’s Memory Score is a simpler spacing feature locked behind the Plus plan.
 For retention over months and years, Anki is in a different class.
-LearnClash builds SRS into competitive quiz duels, putting the same science inside a game.
+LearnClash builds a 3-stage Mems SRS into competitive quiz duels, putting the same science inside a game.

-Anki uses a machine-learning scheduler trained on 700 million reviews.
+Anki uses a machine-learning scheduler benchmarked on 9,999 collections and 349.9 million reviews.
 Quizlet’s version is simpler and sits behind the paywall.

 | Anki | Quizlet | LearnClash | |